I get this question a lot from my non-medical friends in the university; What are Medical School exams like?

 Also, in the Main 4th MBBS exam, the medical students are meant to take the History of patients and examine them.
 This is done under the observation of a Consultant who is assigned to each student.
 The student is examined by this consultant after the history taking and examination based on the findings.

 The Nature of 5th MBBS Exam in Nigeria

 The 5th MBBS exam is the final medical school exam that medical students take.
 Success in this exam marks the completion of one’s MBBS program in Nigeria.

-The Following Medical School Subjects are take in the 5th MBBS Exam;
+The Following Medical School Subjects are taken in the 5th MBBS Exam;

-This consists of all a medical student have been learning from their first clinical postings Medicine 1 to the last clinical posting Medicine 4.
+This consists of all medical students who have been learning from their first clinical postings Medicine 1 to the last clinical posting Medicine 4.
 The clinical posting span from the 4th year in medical school till the final year in medical school.

 The medical students during the clinical rotations pass through the following departments in Medicine;